sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-714	Best Time to Buy and Sell Stock with Transaction Fee    		55.4%	Medium	->>

 <<-740	Delete and Earn    		48.9%	Medium
 delete num[i] and get score num[i] and delete all elements=nums[i]-1 or nums[i]+1
 bucket sort and then we can apply house robbing dp algorthm